martinthomson/h2-stream-limits/draft-thomson-httpbis-h2-stream-limits.md

 The Reserved field MUST be set to zero when sending and ignored on receipt.

-The Maximum Stream Identifier field contains the maximum value that a stream identifier can use when the recipient of this frame creates or reserves a stream; see {{Section 5.1 of RFC9113}} for how streams are created.
+The Maximum Stream Identifier field contains the maximum value of stream identifier that a recipient of this frame can use when it creates or reserves a stream; see {{Section 5.1 of RFC9113}} for how streams are created.

 A `MAX_STREAMS` frame MUST be sent on stream 0.
 Receipt of a `MAX_STREAMS`